Skip to content

 • Method signatures use domain types, not raw dicts or ORM objects.

-Create or extend a service in application/{context}/.
+Create or extend a service in application/{feature}/.
 Services orchestrate domain logic and repository calls.
 They receive repositories through constructor injection and return Result[T] for expected failures.

 from spectral.core.result import Failure, Result, Success